lazriel/rv/README.md

 # rv
-Toy (incomplete) RISC-V model for teaching
+Toy RISC-V model for teaching

+_Note: this model implements only part of the basic required functionality._